Editorial: Never stop trying - BC Local News

 Remember The Book of Lists?

-Page after page of the strangest lists, like a list of the number of contaminants — like insect parts — allowed in a bottle of commercial spaghetti sauce.
-(Hint: It’s not zero).
+Page after page of the strangest lists, like a list of the number of contaminants – including insect parts – allowed in a bottle of commercial spaghetti sauce.
+(Hint: It’s not zero.)

 People love lists, and that is never more evident than around New Year’s, when we start to see list after list: Top 10 concerts of 2017; Top 10 Movies; Top 10 Top 10 lists; Top 10 stories (Aye, we’re guilty too).